asilkan-ai/Search-Analysis/README.md

 <br>
 ![model](https://user-images.githubusercontent.com/73762823/222971438-13ea7e24-8f96-446c-a6fd-b41475aa4f0d.png)
 <br>
 In this project, user searches are taken from the front end and random userid, city, date and time values are added to these searches on the backend.
 This method was applied because real data mustn't be used.
 The data is then produced to Kafka.
 In the Spark part, data is consumed for analysis.
 Sample scenarios have been prepared for both batch and streaming analysis.
-And finally, its data is saved in MongoDB.
+After the analyses, the result data is saved in MongoDB.